Genetics on the GO

 Genetics on the GO is a resource created by the Genetics Otago Research Centre in collaboration with the Genetics Programme at the University of Otago.

 Our aim is to engage young minds with Genetics and to do this we have developed a range of resources that include information, worksheets and activities or experiments that will help you to plan exciting Genetics classes for your students.
-Our kits can be delivered to your school in a suitcase with all necessary equipment and reagents included.
-These kits are currently available, free of charge, nationwide.
+Our kits can be delivered to your school in a suitcase with all the necessary equipment and reagents included.
+Our Kits have been used by schools all over the country.

 We are always interested in working with teachers to develop new resources, so please get in contact with us here if you have an idea that you would like to discuss.

 While these kits will remain free for schools in need, we ask that you please consider a donation of whatever your school can afford to help in the continued development and upkeep of these ever-popular kits.
 We also accept donations from members of the public or organisations who have an interest in helping to educate our next generation of scientists!

 Each kit costs us $50 – $120, depending on class size and location and in 2021 our resources were used by ~1400 students from Invercargill to Whangarēi.

 You can donate by simply visiting our donation page.
 Thanks in advance!